OpensourcedPro/Diamond-Sorter/README.md

 As a cyber security researcher I work with stealer malware logs on a daily basis, that's why I decided to facilitate my life and automate some of the processes.

-# Diamond Sorter - A Universal Data Managment Utility

-**This tool is designed to retrieve, orginize and sort all data retrived from malware logs and any data inserted into it.
-Made for cyber security educational purposes only.**

 File Tree Structure that is Currently supported:
 - Racoon,